Caribbean American Heritage Month

 • Ana María Reyes Does Not Live in a Castle, by Hilda Eunice Burgos

-• Auntie Luce’s Talking Paintings, by Francie LaTour; Ken Daley
+• Auntie Luce’s Talking Paintings, by Francie LaTour; illustrated by Ken Daley

 • Coming Up Cuban, by Sonia Manzano